craftcms/docs/docs/4.x/elements.md

 ### Structures

-[Entries](./entries.md) (using the _Structure_ type) and [Categories](./categories.md) support a hierarchical view mode on their indexes.
+[Entries](./entries.md) (using the _Structure_ section type) and [Categories](./categories.md) support a hierarchical view mode on their indexes.
 Elements in structures track their relative position among siblings, and can be easily relocated by dragging-and-dropping <Icon kind="move" /> their row in an index.
 Reordering is still possible, even when the structure is limited to a single level.

 ::: tip
 Use the **View** menu to switch back into structure mode for an index.